 I have to be honest.
 Parenting a high-need baby who morphed into a highly-sensitive and spirited toddler and then preschooler was one of the most difficult and stressful things I’ve ever done.
 None of the traditional parenting advice worked.
 We felt so alone and like no one could relate to what we were experiencing.
 We learned to keep our mouths shut and not talk about our parenting difficulties because people didn’t understand and assumed we were just overprotective, doting older parents with precious baby syndrome.

 I’m happy to say that by the grace of God we figured out a lot in those years and all three of us seem to have survived the experience.
 But wow.
 Talk about an emotional roller coaster that drained us spiritually, physically, emotionally and personally.
 I love my child, but I’m really thankful we’re on the other side of the intense baby/toddler who can’t fully communicate with words but has huge emotions and is sensitive to every little thing phase.
 Yowza.
 That was stress city, folks.

 So it’s probably obvious why I wrote that chapter and have a page dedicated to highly-sensitive and spirited children resources for parents!
 LOL!

-Click the graphic below to see more details about Big Book of Homeschool Ideasand order a copy!
+Click here to see more details about The Big Book of Homeschool Ideas and order a copy!